IgorRozani/movie-database/README.md

 ### Backend local build instructions
 #### Docker image
 To run the project is necessary to first build the images:
-- Go to the backend folder and the comands:
+- Go to the backend folder and run the commands:

 ```
 docker build -f API.Dockerfile -t backend-api .